Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

 The Division of Long Term Care Residents Protection's contractor, Prometric, sends a renewal notification form with instructions to all CNAs 45 days prior to the expiration date of the CNAs' certifications.
-Effective January 1, 2016, there is a $25.00 fee for renewal; however, a lapsed certification can be renewed for a $25.00 fee if the request is made within 30 days of lapsing and the CNA has completed all requirements within his/her certification period.
+Effective January 1, 2016, there is a $25.00 fee for renewal.
+In addition, a lapsed certification can be renewed for a $25.00 fee if the request is made within 30 days of lapsing and the CNA has completed all requirements within his/her certification period.

 The Division must have a CNA's current legal name and address to make sure that he/she receives the renewal information.
 It is the responsibility of the CNA to notify the Division of Long Term Care Residents Protection of any name or address change.
 If there has been an address change, call the Division's CNA Registry at (302) 421-7403 to report the change.
 If there has been a name change, submit a copy of the legal document (marriage or civil union license or divorce decree) showing the name change.
 Mail the legal documentation to the Division of Health Care Quality at 3 Mill Road, Suite 308, Wilmington, DE 19806

 A Certified Nursing Assistant trained and certified outside the State of Delaware cannot work in a nursing home in Delaware without a Delaware certificate.
 Delaware certification is required before the person begins working as a CNA, whether working directly for a nursing home or through a temporary/contract agency.